MimiMagusin/Riddle_Game/01-html/README.md

 # Making our browser understand

+> ## Learning Goals
+> 🎯 By the end of this part, you will...
+> 1. understand what HTML is used for
+> 2. know the basic structure of an HTML file
+> 3. be all set up for the next steps

 ## But first.... content

 We'll start our game with introducing our story line.
 Let's start with the content.
 In our case, that will be: